Table of Contents:

 Once you’ve done your internal research, gather your findings and use them to evaluate the different options on the market.

-There’s a chance that the tool won’t be adopted by your teams, so it’s best to start a pilot program and give your vendor a test run before purchasing the software.
+There’s a chance that the tool won’t be adopted by your teams, so it’s best to start a pilot program and give your partner a test run before purchasing the software.

 Security is another important factor.
-If you’re holding a request for proposal (RFP) process, be sure to include questions that shed light on the vendor’s security policies.
+If you’re holding a request for proposal (RFP) process, be sure to include questions that shed light on the partner’s security policies.

 Involve Your Stakeholders